apache/cordova-plugin-wkwebview-engine/README.md

 In iOS 9, Apple has fixed the [issue](http://www.openradar.me/18039024) present through iOS 8 where you cannot load locale files using file://, and must resort to using a local webserver. **However, you are still not able to use XHR from the file:// protocol without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) enabled on your server.**

+### Deprecation Notice

+This plugin is now deprecated as it's implementation has been moved to `cordova-ios` platform making this plugin redundent.
+When migrating to `cordova-ios@6`, you should remove this plugin.

+This plugin should still work as is on `cordova-ios@5.1.1` for the foreseeable future, however it is recommended to remove this plugin and upgrade to `cordova-ios@6` or later.

 Installation
 -----------